jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 Check out Typst's [Guide for LaTeX users](https://typst.app/docs/guides/guide-for-latex-users/).
 In between, you should have a look whether Typst already supports all the features you need.

-For example, I already use it for my CV and writing letters.
+For example, I already use it for my CV and for writing letters.
 One feature I am still missing for writing e.g. a thesis in Typst, is the ability to wrap text around a floating image.

 I will update you when there are big steps forward in Typst.